Social domain: Government

-As a Social Domain, Governments and their affiliated agencies can generally be defined as businesses or workplaces.
+As a social domain, governments and their affiliated agencies can generally be defined as businesses or workplaces.
 Just as businesses are growing ever more diverse in our globalizing world, governments, too, are adapting, expanding, and developing on various social practices to create social domains within their structure that are conducive to an appropriate atmosphere for what they want to accomplish and the presence they wish to portray to their superiors, subordinates, constituents, and possibly even foreign bodies.
 Some governments and their affiliates may have strict limitations on what is considered appropriate topics of conversation in the workplace while others may be more accepting of more diverse forms and topics of conversation.
 Governments also tend to have a specific language, or certain languages, which is considered appropriate to speak in the workplace.
-This can be as rigid as disallowing all non-conforming languages from the workplace or as loose as having a rule of thumb such as certain languages being okay for interpersonal communication, but official documentation being required to be submitted in a specific language.
+This can be as rigid as disallowing all non-conforming languages from the workplace or as loose as having a rule of thumb such as certain languages being acceptable for interpersonal communication, but official documentation being required to be submitted in a specific language.

 Similar concepts

 Semantic domains

-A semantic domain applies to word usage such as choosing to say 'hoagie' instead of 'sandwich', with this choice not necessarily being dependent on one's social domain, but rather contextual relevance.
+A semantic domain applies to word usage such as choosing to say hoagie instead of sandwich, with this choice not necessarily being dependent on one's social domain, but rather contextual relevance.
 Another example is choosing not to say "It is raining cats and dogs outside" when it is just drizzling.
 Semantic domains involve using words that have the same meaning and also certain language the speaker is familiar with.

 Speech communities

 A speech community is a group of people who share the same linguistic ideologies.
-Speech communities can be more or less inclusive than social domains, for example a group of German-speakers getting coffee together can constitute a speech community as can an entire city.
+Speech communities can be more or less inclusive than social domains; for example, a group of German-speakers getting coffee together can constitute a speech community, as can an entire city.